mikepruett3/ansible-role-tidal-agent/README.md

 Requirements
 ------------

 The role does not require anyting to run on RHEL and its derivatives.
 It will install OpenJDK to satisfy the Tidal Workload Automation agents Java requirement.
+This role also assumes that you have the software package located on a web server somewhere in your environment.

 Role Variables
 --------------